Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Derivations, infinitesimal automorphisms of vector bundles and the Schouten--Jacobi algebra

-Finally, we describe explicitly the Gerstenhaber-Jacobi structure on $(\Gamma (\wedge^\bullet J_1 L), (\Der^\bullet L)[1])$.
-The Lie bracket on $(\Der^\bullet L)[1]$ is a ``Jacobi version'' of the Schouten bracket between multi-vector fields, therefore we call it the \emph{Schouten-Jacobi bracket} and denote it by $[-,-]^{SJ}$.
-It is easy to see that
+The Lie bracket on $\Der^1 L = \Gamma (DL)$ and the tautological action of $DL$ on $L$ extend to a Lie bracket on $(\Der^\bullet L)[1]$.
+This Lie bracket is a ``Jacobi version'' of the Schouten bracket between multi-vector fields, therefore we call it the \emph{Schouten-Jacobi bracket} and denote it by $[-,-]^{SJ}$.
+It is defined by

 where $\square \in \Der^{k+1} L$, $\square^\prime \in \Der^{k^\prime +1} L$, and $\square \circ \square^\prime$ is given by the following ``\emph{Gerstenhaber formula}'':